Private use of company car

 No addition for the private use of a car to a maximum of 500 km

 You are not required to add the addition for the private use of a car when it transpires that your employee's private use of a car you have made available to the employee is limited to a maximum of 500 kilometres in a calendar year.
-See Geen bijtelling bij maximaal 500 km privégebruik (in English: No addition for private use up to a maximum of 500 km), only available in Dutch.
+More information is available in the 'Handboek Loonheffingen', chapter 23 (only available in Dutch), which you can download from the page Loonheffingen.